Launching Rockets – Adventures at Spaceport America

 Coleman’s rocket accelerating off the pad at 46 G’s

-Even from a mile away, it was difficult for the eye to catch it as it accelerated off on its way to space.
+Even from a Clomid mile away, it was difficult for the eye to catch it as it accelerated off on its way to space.
 Acceleration during boost reached 46 g.
 At booster burnout, the rocket was traveling Mach 2.4.
 A charge fired which separated the sustainer from the booster.
 A few seconds later, the sustainer engine fired and the sustainer once again experienced a peak acceleration of 46 g along its X (vertical) axis.
 However, as speeds approached Mach 3.8, the rocket became unstable and began to fly in a large upward spiral.
 Acceleration on both the Y and Z axis, which should ideally be zero, hit 42 g.
 Somehow the rocket managed to hold together before exiting the earth’s atmosphere at which point all acceleration loads went to zero.
 A few minutes later, the rocket re-entered the earths’ atmosphere under drogue.
 The booster had landed much earlier.
 It didn’t have any electronics and its recovery method was ballistic.

 The booster recovery method was simple ballistics.
 Someone stumbled upon it a couple of weeks later.